-The department of Electron Microscopy / Molecular Pathology provides a spectrum of diagnostic services which are based on two main laboratory disciplines.
-The first one is concerned with the examination of biopsies with the electron microscope and aims to provide additional diagnostic information for diagnosing a range of diseases.
+The department of Electron Microscopy / Molecular Pathology operates the only electron microscope available in Cyprus and provides a spectrum of diagnostic services which are based on two main laboratory disciplines.
+The first one is based on histopathology and is concerned with the examination of biopsies with the electron microscope.
+This service provides additional diagnostic histopathological information that is essential for diagnosing a range of diseases.
 These include neuromuscular, kidney and skin disorders as well as a spectrum of rare diseases and syndromes, such as ciliary disorders, where ultrastructural pathology is essential for accurate diagnosis.
-The second discipline is concerned with the application of molecular genetics for diagnosing familial predisposition to cancer such as the breast/ovarian and colorectal cancer syndromes.
-A recent development is the application of pharmacogenetics in order to detect the presence of mutated genes, which constitute the target for many upcoming therapies in oncology.
-In addition to carrying out the above diagnostic services the department has established itself as a national center for executing research programs, that focus on cancer epidemiology and cancer genetics.
+The second discipline is based on the application of molecular genetics in cancer which covers two important areas.
+The first area is for diagnosing predisposition to familial cancer, in individuals who have multiple cases of cancer in the family, such as the breast/ovarian and colorectal cancer syndromes.
+Several genes that predispose to cancer such as the BRCA1 and BRCA2, are analysed and this is a very important way to diagnose the individuals who are at high risk.
+More than 40 genes can be currently analysed for familial cancer predisposition, which cover predisposition for a range of common as well as rare cancer syndromes.
+The second area of application of molecular genetics is in pharmaco-genetics which detects the presence of mutated genes in certain types of cancers.
+These genes, for example EGFR, are targets for many upcoming therapies in oncology particularly in aggressive types of cancer, such as lung cancer and melanoma.